DIY vs Hiring a Contractor for Your Barndominium

 Case Study-A — Central Texas DIY Triumph

-Ramon & Sarah tackled a 2 700 sq ft barndo shell from a pre-engineered kit.
-They logged 1 920 hours over 11 months, finishing at $97/sq ft.
-Sweat equity saved them $63 000, but they hit a 5-week delay waiting on a re-inspection after mis-torqued anchor bolts.
+Ramon & Sarah tackled a 2,700 sq ft barndo shell from a pre-engineered kit.
+They logged 1,920 hours over 11 months, finishing at $97/sq ft.
+Sweat equity saved them $63,000, but they hit a 5-week delay waiting on a re-inspection after mis-torqued anchor bolts5.

 Case Study-B — North Georgia Contractor Speed Run